Deeplite/neutrino/docs/deeper.rst

 By default, Neutrino is wired for optimizing a classification task that has a fairly simple setup.
 This imposes tight constraints on the assumed structure of how tensors flow from the data loader, to the model, to the loss function and to the evaluation.

-It is possible to use the engine with a more complex and custom task setup but additional steps are required in order to make it work.
+More complex and custom tasks can be supported by Neutrino by following some additional steps.
 The three main pieces are how to extract what is coming out of the data loader, the loss function and the evaluation function.
-Finally, we need some information about the optimizer used for the provided pretrained model.
+Finally, we need some information about the optimizer used for the provided pretrained model in order to make it all work.

 - :ref:`forward_pass`
     - :ref:`forward_pass_input_pattern`